Counterparts (band): You're Not You Anymore (2017−2019)

-Nothing Left to Love (2019-2021)
+Nothing Left to Love (2019–2021)

-The band released their sixth studio album, Nothing Left to Love, on 1 November 2019 via New Damage / Pure Noise Records.
+The band released their sixth studio album, Nothing Left to Love, on November 1, 2019, via New Damage / Pure Noise Records.
 The record marks the return of guitarist and backing vocalist Alex Re.
 Nothing Left to Love was the band's first record to break into the top 100 of the Billboard 200 charts, peaking at 97.

 In 2021, frontman Brendan Murphy contributed guest vocals to the Hawthorne Heights single "Constant Dread".

-A Eulogy for Those Still Here (2022-present)
+A Eulogy for Those Still Here (2022–2024)

-On May 31, 2022 Counterparts announced on all social media platforms their seventh studio album A Eulogy for Those Still Here was released on October 7, 2022 through Pure Noise Records.
+On May 31, 2022, Counterparts announced on all social media platforms their seventh studio album A Eulogy for Those Still Here would be released on October 7, 2022, through Pure Noise Records.
 The first single "Unwavering Vow" was released on June 1, 2022.
 The second single "Whispers of Your Death" was released on July 26, 2022.
 The third single "Bound to the Burn" was released on September 7, 2022.

+Live in Toronto and Heaven Let Them Die (2024–present)

+On July 30, 2024, Counterparts released their first ever live album, recorded in Toronto at the Danforth Music Hall with mixing and mastering by Kyle Brownlee.
+The recording took place during the "A Eulogy for Those Still Here Tour" on December 18, 2022, with support from SeeYouSpaceCowboy, Dying Wish, and Foreign Hands.
+Pure Noise Records released an accompanying video on YouTube of the band performing "Whispers of Your Death", "Bound to the Burn", and "A Mass Grave of Saints".

+On November 7, 2024, the band surprise released a new EP titled Heaven Let Them Die.

+Musical style and influences

+Critics have categorised Counterparts' music as metalcore, melodic hardcore, emotional hardcore, melodic metalcore, and hardcore punk.
+The band's members have cited influences including Misery Signals, Shai Hulud, Poison the Well, Alexisonfire, Converge, Every Time I Die, Purity Ring, Saints Never Surrender, and Taken.